-Basically my advice is to always have a back-up plan in place.
+My advice is always to have a backup plan in place.

-So my advice basically is never give up, work as hard as you possibly can, never taking no for an answer and good things eventually happen.
-When you wake up in the middle of the night in a dark place and you have a thousand worries in your head, don’t listen to them.
+So my advice is never to give up, work as hard as you possibly can, never taking no for an answer and good things eventually happen.
+When you wake up in the middle of the night in a dark place, and you have a thousand worries in your head, don’t listen to them.
 Rid your head of all negativity.

-We live in a world of mass media, all offering opinions and their view points, people offering you advice, opinions, but you have to cut through all the crap we have each day facing us and listen to your voice yours.
-And follow it…
+We live in a world of mass media, all offering opinions and their viewpoints, people offering you advice, opinions, but you have to cut through all the challenges we have each day facing us and listen to your voice, yours alone.
+And follow it!

 Finally – If you see a child misbehaving – don’t judge the parents or child.
 You never know what their story is.

-We would love to thank the people of Graz, we loved the people there, they treated us exceptionally well, from the group of students who recognised us one night to the lady who got the wrong end of the stick completely and stopped us and gave Daniel a lollipop!
-We cannot wait to revisit again, we even considered moving there, but we could not leave our lives behind here.
-The NoTube team in Graz at the University Hospital is genius and I saw miracles performed daily.
+We would love to thank the people of Graz; we loved the people there, they treated us exceptionally well, from the group of students who recognized us one night to the lady who got the wrong end of the stick completely and stopped us and gave Daniel a lollipop!
+We cannot wait to revisit again; we even considered moving there, but we could not leave our lives behind here.
+The NoTube team in Graz at the University Hospital is a genius, and I saw miracles performed daily.

-I’m sure that many of you remember the story of Daniel Harrison,a UK autistic kindergartner boy who had been fed via tube for several years .Although doctors in the UK had pretty much given up on the boy his parents fought to take him to the NoTube unit at the Graz University hospital in Austria that specializes in cases like Daniel’s.
+I’m sure that many of you remember the story of Daniel Harrison, a UK autistic kindergartner boy who had been fed via tube for several years.Although doctors in the UK had almost given up on the boy, his parents fought to take him to the NoTube unit at the Graz University hospital in Austria that specializes in cases like Daniel’s.

-Last year afer a month of intensive therapy daniel started drinking for the first time.But his parents did not leave it at that-they wanted him cured.They saved enough money and went to Graz again this year.The result was miraculous.
+Last year after a month of intensive therapy Daniel started drinking for the first time.But his parents did not leave it at that they wanted him cured.They saved enough money and went to Graz again this year.The result was miraculous.

 Daniel is finally eating!

-We felt it was important to try get Daniel to eat especially after the previous trip which resulted in him starting to drink and the removal of feeding tube.WE strongly believed it was apossibility.
+We felt it was important to try to get Daniel to eat especially after the previous trip which resulted in him starting to drink and the removal of the feeding tube.WE firmly believed it was a possibility.

-It was the same place we were going to but this time we were hoping for an even better outcome.I can tell you this trip ended up like nothing we’ve ever have or will again experience.
+It was the same place we were going to but this time, we were hoping for an even better outcome.I can tell you this trip ended up like nothing we’ve ever had or will again experience.

 Where did you stay?

-We stayed at the Hotel Gollner – great hotel that made you feel special and really loved Daniel.They looked after us like family and catered to our every need.
+We stayed at the Hotel Gollner – a great hotel that made you feel special and loved Daniel.They looked after us like family and catered to our every need.

-I can say that the repetitive treatments during the day were very stressful for all of us and incredibly tiring.but by the end of it whatever doesn’t kill you, certainly makes you stronger.We’re in a mich better pace as awhole now.
+I can say that the repetitive treatments during the day were very stressful for all of us and incredibly tiring.but by the end of it whatever doesn’t kill you, certainly makes you stronger.We’re in a much better place as a whole now.

-How did this autism ‘journey’ to get rid of the feeding tube change you as a parent?
+How did this ‘journey’ change you as a parent?

-Well Daniel has started to eat, so our lives have dramtically changed.What looked like a grim outcome has turned quite the corner – we have hope for him now!
+Well, Daniel has started to eat, so our lives have dramatically changed.What looked like a grim outcome has turned quite the corner – we have hope for him now!